uscensusbureau/SABLE/README.md

 >> python3 s2_convert.py myProject english pred
 ```

-Fit a logistic regression model using the manually classified positive and negative PDFs.
-Use the model to predict classes and probabilities for the new PDFs.
+Fit a logistic regression model using the manually classified positive and negative PDFs and use it to predict classes and probabilities for the new PDFs.

 ```
 >> python3 s4_logistic.py myProject